How do I submit my CAMP PINEAPPLE application?

 Are linens and bedding provided?

-Linens will be provided; but campers are welcomed to bring their own linens.
+A basic linen package will be provided; campers are welcomed to bring their own linens.
 If campers choose to bring their own linens and pillows, please write the camper’s name on their property.
 This will help identify any lost or misplaced items and so they can be returned to the camper.

 Bedding Size: Extra Long Twin